phu0ngng/nccl/contrib/README.md

 2. **README** — a `README.md` explaining the purpose, build instructions, usage, and any hardware or software prerequisites.

-3. **Named maintainer(s)** — a `CODEOWNERS` entry covering the new directory with at least one GitHub user who will be responsible for ongoing maintenance.
-The maintainer does not have to be an NCCL team member.
+3. **Named maintainer(s)** — a `## Maintainers` section in the sub-directory's
+   `README.md` listing at least one GitHub username responsible for ongoing maintenance.
+The maintainer does not have to be a NCCL team member.

 4. **License** — the contribution must be compatible with NCCL's [Apache 2.0 license](../LICENSE.txt).
 Third-party dependencies must be